Agriculture

 शेयर करना

 Vertical farming involves crops grown in a closed and controlled environment.
-With a rising population and lack of farmland, it has become a sustainable way to meet the food demands of the world.
+With a rising population and increasing food demand, vertical farming has become a necessity and it is a sustainable way to meet the food demands of the world.
 Its key benefits include water conservation, year-round production and efficient land use.

 Table of Contents